The Role of SOLID Principles in Agile Software Development: Focus on OCP

 Promoting Continuous Integration and Deployment

-Continuous integration (CI) and continuous deployment (CD) are integral practices in Agile development, enabling teams to deliver changes to production frequently and reliably.
-By following OCP, developers can write code that is easier to integrate with existing systems.
-New features can be added by extending existing classes or modules, rather than modifying them directly.
-This promotes smoother integration and reduces the likelihood of conflicts during the CI/CD process.
+Continuous integration (CI) and continuous deployment (CD) are cornerstones of Agile delivery, letting teams ship changes to production frequently and reliably.
+When developers follow OCP, new features get added by extending existing classes or modules rather than modifying them directly.
+That makes integration smoother and cuts the likelihood of conflicts during the CI/CD pipeline.

 Practical Examples of OCP in Agile Projects